kavyav12/HTH-Hackathon-44/README.md

-**Legal Assist Pro** is a powerful Streamlit-based application designed to assist users with legal document analysis, contract generation, and multilingual support for Indian languages.
+**JUSTISENSE** is a powerful Streamlit-based application designed to assist users with legal document analysis, contract generation, and multilingual support for Indian languages.
 Leveraging AI models for natural language processing and document understanding, it provides a user-friendly interface for legal professionals and individuals alike.

 ## Features